-B. Treatment of Cell Phones
+B. Treatment of Cell Phones and Personal Internet-Enabled Devices

-Teachers and administrators are authorized to confiscate student cell phones that are being used in violation of the code of conduct and/or policy 5695, Student Use of Electronic Devices.
+Teachers and administrators are authorized to confiscate student cell phones or other personal internet-enabled devices that are being used in violation of the code of conduct and/or policy 5695, Student Use of Electronic Devices.
 Teachers and administrators are permitted to look at the screen of the cell phone and can request the student's cooperation to search the cell phone further.
 Without a student's permission, teachers and administrators should not undertake a more extensive search until conferring with the Superintendent or school attorney for guidance.